newrelic/nri-flex/docs/apis/commands.md

         split_by: \s+
 ```

 In this next example, we don't specify the keys to which the values will be assigned and instead use a regex expression to extract the keys from the header.
-Since we are not specifying the header row number neither the values start row, Flex assumes the first row is the header and the next lines are the values rows.
+Since we are not specifying the header row number neither the values start row, Flex assumes the first row is the header and the next lines are the value rows.

 ```yaml